 Total floor area – total non-heated floor area = new total floor area

-Step four: Reduce the new total floor area number by 10% then round it to the nearest heating mat size available.
+Reduce the new total floor area number by 10%, then round it to the nearest heating mat size available.

 Why is 10% being removed from the total?
 Removing 10% allows for gaps around the edges of your heating installation.
 When installing the boards, these can then be fitted flush to the walls of the room.
 Minimising worry about each section of underfloor heating while still maintaining gaps between them.

-Each of the methods mentioned above can be used to help find out underfloor heating measurements.
-However, if you prefer loose cable systems, then look to the method below.
+Each of the methods mentioned above can be used to discover underfloor heating measurements.
+However, if you prefer loose cable systems, look to the method below.

 Loose cable system